 \section{Conclusion}

-In this paper, we presented a comprehensive review of research for mental disorders detection from multilingual data sourced from social media.
-We highlight cross-cultural and multilingual differences in mental health expressions and provide a comprehensive list of data collections that can be used to develop multilingual NLP models for online mental health screening.
+In this paper, we presented a comprehensive survey of research for mental disorders detection in social media data beyond English.
+We highlight cross-cultural and multilingual differences in mental health expressions and provide a comprehensive list of datasets that can be used to develop multilingual NLP models for online mental health screening.
 Our focus was on non-English resources, as most previous research has focused on English \cite{skaik2020using,harrigian2021state}.
 Lastly, we identified several gaps in current research that we hope will be addressed in future interdisciplinary studies.

-\paragraph{Future Directions and Call to Action} We aim to encourage researchers to develop mental health datasets in low-resource languages, fostering interdisciplinary collaborations with experts from psychology and mental health organizations, as seen in successful previous projects like REMO COST Action\footnote{\href{https://projects.tib.eu/remo}{https://projects.tib.eu/remo}}, and PsyMine \cite{ellendorff2016psymine}, which have primarily focused on English.
-By involving community members, multilingual shared tasks can be organized to identify mental disorders across different languages, inspired by successful SemEval multilingual tasks for offensive language \cite{zampieri-etal-2020-semeval} and emotion detection \cite{muhammad-etal-2025-semeval}.
+\paragraph{Future Directions and Calls to Action} We aim to encourage researchers to develop mental health datasets in languages other than English, fostering interdisciplinary collaborations with experts from psychology and mental health organizations, as seen in successful previous projects like REMO COST Action\footnote{\href{https://projects.tib.eu/remo}{https://projects.tib.eu/remo}}, and PsyMine \cite{ellendorff2016psymine}, which have primarily focused on English.
+By involving community members, multilingual shared tasks can be organized to identify mental disorders across different languages, inspired by successful SemEval multilingual tasks for offensive language \cite{zampieri-etal-2020-semeval} and emotion detection \cite{muhammad-etal-2025-brighter,muhammad-etal-2025-semeval}.
 Researchers can work together to annotate data in underrepresented languages while adhering to ethical protocols.
-By participating in these tasks, members of the ACL community can gain access to data collections that are essential for developing multilingual models.
+By participating in these tasks, members of the ACL community can gain access to datasets that are essential for developing multilingual models.
 Such initiatives will improve the visibility of multilingual mental disorder detection and encourage further collaborations, providing researchers with more opportunities to address challenges in this field.
-Researchers can focus on building data collections for underrepresented mental disorders beyond depression and suicide, adhering to ethical guidelines and providing transparency in the annotation process \cite{benton2017ethical}.
+Researchers can focus on building datasets for underrepresented mental disorders beyond depression, adhering to ethical guidelines and providing transparency in the annotation process \cite{benton2017ethical}.
 Recent advances in explainability can also be applied to better understand the cultural manifestations of mental disorders.